Problem: Fridge Not Cooling

 - Vacuum the coils under or behind the fridge.
 Clogged coils can cause poor cooling.

 - Check to make sure nothing is stuck in the condenser fan and that it spins freely (models with coils on the back won’t have a fan).
 To do this, unplug the fridge and pull it out.
 Clean the fan blades and spin the fan by hand to see if it’s stuck.
 Plug in the fridge and make sure the fan runs when the compressor is running.
 If the fan doesn’t run, see the directions below, which show how to replace it.

 Replace the Refrigerator Evaporator Fan

-Remove the cover to inspect the evaporator and to access the evaporator fan.
+Remove the cover to inspect the refrigerator evaporator and to access the evaporator fan.
 The screws may be covered with plastic plugs that you pry out.

 If your refrigerator has a fan cover, remove the screws that hold it in place.
 Then remove the cover to reach the fan.